Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 89: January 12, 2022

+**Today's Progress:** Troubleshot project and added styling to components with SCSS.
+Began studying backend of project.

+**Thoughts:** Thinking about the new flow.
+I'm going to start scheduling time for art again.
+I need to rethink my time blocking, and specifically study time.

 ### Day 88: January 11, 2022

 **Today's Progress:** Troubleshot project and studied defining an application and managing dependencies in Node.js.